Ph D Communicative Disorders University of Wisconsin-Madison

 A second line of research is documenting the multiple dimensions of language that can be captured using language sample analysis and using these dimensions to describe subgroups of children with language impairment.

-Heilmann, J. J., Rojas, R., Iglesias, A., & Miller, J. (2016, May).
+Heilmann, J. J., Rojas, R., Iglesias, A., & Miller, J. F. (2016, May).
 Clinical impact of wordless picture storybooks on bilingual narrative language production: A comparison of the ‘Frog’ stories.
-Int J Lang Commun Disord
+International Journal of Language & Communication Disorders

 Heilmann, J. J., & Malone, T. (2014).
 The rules of the game: Properties of a database of expository language samples.
 Language, Speech, and Hearing Services in the Schools, 45(4), 277-290.